 Third Round: Jujhar Khaira and Daniil Zharkov

 With the 63rd pick, Edmonton took Jujhar Khaira, who was coming off his second season of Junior A with the British Columbia Hockey League’s Prince George Spruce Kings.
-Of the Oilers’ 2012 Draft class, the 6-foot-4 forward played the most games for Edmonton and is one of only two that were in the NHL last season.
+Of the Oilers’ 2012 Draft class, the 6-foot-4 forward played the most games for Edmonton and is one of only two that were in the NHL this season.

 Khaira made his NHL debut in 2015-16 and became a regular in Edmonton’s lineup two years later.
 He appeared in 258 games over parts of six seasons with the Oilers, scoring 24 goals and adding 39 assists.
 Following the 2020-21 campaign, he signed a two-year contract with the Chicago Blackhawks but missed most of 2021-22 because of injury.